WhatsApp/erlt/erlbuild/README.md

     Note that the dependency graph (i.e. *.d) files depend on source .erl files, and .hrl files, but *not* on behavior and parse transform .beams.

-    Dependency scan of individual .erl files is performed by calling 'erlbuild erlc --build-phase scan ...'.
+    Dependency scan of individual .erl files is performed by calling 'erlbuild-erlc --build-phase scan ...'.
 See "erlbuild dependency scanner" section below for details.

     These are the exact 'make' directives implementing this logic.
 See './erlbuild.template.mk' for details.